Twig Walking Stick

 If you’re an avid walker or hiker – for healthy exercise or for your dogs to get a run – you’ll appreciate the protection and support a good twig walking stick will give you.

-Travelers, even two decrepit travelers find it much easier to see the sights without getting tired with a walking stick.
+Travelers find it much easier to see the sights without getting tired with a walking stick.

-Best wood for your Twig Walking Stick
+What's the best wood for your Twig Walking Stick?

 My favorite kinds of wood for many rustic crafts, but which work especially well for something that demands a strong, yet light wood such as a twig walking stick are Amelanchier alnifolia, the common Saskatoon, and Acer douglasii, or clump maple.